wolberine/docs/markdown/guide/cloud/message-to-device.md

 nc -l -p 9876
 ```

-By default `netcat` will quit after the sender closes the connection, but some
+By default `netcat` will quit after the sender closes the connection.
+Some
 versions support a `-k` option to keep listening indefinitely.

 A more realistic application might use a socket library in a